Nexsynaptic AI neuro

 Audrey Azoulay emphasizes: “Technological progress is only worthwhile if it is guided by ethics, dignity, and responsibility toward future generations.”

-Alongside UNESCO’s ethical framework for neurotechnology, you can also explore how ethical principles apply to artificial intelligence in NexSynaptic’s article on AI challenges and guidelines.
+Alongside UNESCO’s ethical framework for neurotechnology, you can also explore how ethical principles apply to artificial intelligence in AI Ethic guidelines.

 UNESCO will support over 80 countries in implementing this Recommendation through national legislation and tailored strategies.
 The text is the result of extensive consultation with more than 8,000 contributors from civil society, academia, the private sector, and Member States and will enter into force on November 12, 2025.